 2-3 drops blue (or other dark-colored) food coloring (garnish)

-Combine all of the ingredients except the garnish stuff, in a cocktail shaker.
+Combine all of the ingredients, except the garnish stuff, in a cocktail shaker.
 Dry shake without ice to properly emulsify the egg white.
 Add ice and shake vigorously.
 Strain into a chilled, large cocktail glass.
 Wait a moment for the foam to form.
 Place the rose petals in the drink and add the blue food coloring to turn the petals into scary, faceless eyes.
 Contemplate just where it is that beauty and terror meet.

 The thought process behind Eyes Without a Face, the mixed drink, was simple.
-Amaros are very much the creepy cult films of cocktails.
+Amaros are very much the creepy cult films of cocktail ingredients.
 Lots of flavors in there that really shouldn’t blend, but somehow they do.
 I’ve been doing pretty much nothing but sours and fizzes lately so I still have lots of egg white left.
 And it just made sense to switch out the whiskey in an amaro sour for cognac or a less expensive French brandy.
 With the sweetener it all came together much easier than I had any right to expect.

-The driink worked very nicely with either more or less sweetener, so your leanings toward sweet or more sour flavors should call the shots.
+The drink worked very nicely with either more or less sweetener, so your leanings toward sweet or more sour flavors should call the shots.
 I selected Amaro CioCiara because I had it on hand and it’s flavor is much mellower than the more cough syrupy Mellitti I also had around.
 I’m sure lots of other similar bittersweet beverages could work.
 However, one Amaro I wouldn’t suggest basing this drink on is Fernet Branca.
 I threw in a small amount to add a touch more seriousness to the drink but that infamously rich and harsh “bartenders’ handshake” is best reserved for cameo roles.

-Finally, for my base spirit I used Hennessy Cognac and Reynal, a brand which has offices in France’s Cognac region so…close.
+For my base spirit I used Hennessy Cognac and Reynal, a brand which has offices in France’s Cognac region so…close.
 It’s good stuff regardless, and at a good price.
 The Hennesy is a bit drier and tougher, so it’s arguably a slighly better choice, but I wouldn’t argue it too hard.
 There’s a lot of flavors vying for the drinker’s attention on this one.

 And now a little more about our film selection.
 Happy Halloween.